alicanozer/CSE244-System-Programming/README.md

-#Herhangi bir kopya durumuna mahal vermemek adına depo özele alınmıştır.

-#Repository was changed as private against posibility of any cheating.
+##Repository was changed as private against posibility of any cheating.

 #Thank you for your understanding.
 contact--> alicanozer60@gmail.com